GiftXXVI/DSA_Show_Me_The_DS/README.md

 This function is O(n) where n is the length of the input binary string.
 (The operation of advancing the node pointer in the Huffman Tree is an O(1) operation, therefore it is ingored in the analysis.)

 ## 4. Active Directory
 Uses recursion to search for user inside a group and all its subgroups and recursively inside subgroups to the lowest level.
+Just like the File Recursion problem before, the dynamic hieararchical nature of the group membership structure makes recursion an intuitive solution for this problem.

 The recursive function accepts a search term and a group in which to search.
 It extracts the list of users and sorts them in ascending alphabetical order.
 The sort function has a complexity of O(n log n).